-krb5subdomain

-This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+krb5subdomain This rule takes a Kerberos machine principal (host/machine@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
 The REALM to be matched is specified in the identity field.
 The name field should be set to "."

-Allow updates that have been sent via TCP and for which the standard mapping from the initiating IP address into the IN-ADDR.ARPA and IP6.ARPA namespaces match the name to be updated.
-The name field should be set to "."
+This rule allows updates that have been sent via TCP and for which the standard mapping from the client's IP address into the in-addr.arpa and ip6.arpa namespaces match the name to be updated.
+The identity field must match that name.
+The name field should be set to ".".
+Note that, since identity is based on the client's IP address, it is not necessary for update request messages to be signed.